 4. Address for communication and notice of Registered office address

-At the time of incorporation, if the proposed company has not decided its location of Registered office, the promoters have to give an address for communication.
+At the time of incorporation, if the proposed company has not decided the location of the Registered office, the promoters have to give an address for communication.
 As per the Companies Act, 2013, a company is required to have a Registered office within 30 days of incorporation.

 5. Obtain a statutory declaration from

 (i) An advocate, practising company Secretary, a cost accountant or chartered accountant who is engaged in the formation of the company, and (ii) A person named within the Articles of Association as a Director, Manager or Secretary stating that all requirements associated with incorporation have been complied with.

 6. Filing of application and documents for incorporation of a company